Luis3Fernando/N-Queens-Algorithm-Visual/README.md

 # Problema de las N reinas
-# N-Queens Visualizer
+# N-Queens-Algorithm-Visual

 <img src="assets/screenshots/4x4.png" alt="N-Queens Banner" width="100"/>

 ![Version](https://img.shields.io/badge/version-1.0.0-darkred) ![Language](https://img.shields.io/badge/language-Python-darkred) ![Status](https://img.shields.io/badge/status-Completed-darkred)
 ![Stars](https://img.shields.io/github/stars/Luis3Fernando/N-Queens-Algorithm-Visual?style=social)

-**N-Queens Visualizer** is a visual and interactive implementation of the classic N-Queens problem, built with Python.
+**N-Queens-Algorithm-Visual** is a visual and interactive implementation of the classic N-Queens problem, built with Python.
 This algorithmic puzzle consists of placing N queens on an N×N chessboard so that no two queens threaten each other — no same row, column, or diagonal.

 This project turns the logic into an engaging visual experience, perfect for learning, teaching, or simply exploring algorithmic beauty.